Self Employed Tax Return Example USA-based (Tax Year 2025 Guide)

 Profit or Loss from Business

-Report gross receipts, subtract allowable business expenses, and calculate net profit or loss.
-One Schedule C per business activity.
+Reports gross receipts, subtracts allowable business expenses, and produces your net profit or loss.
+File one Schedule C per distinct business activity.

 Schedule SE

-Calculates the 15.3% Social Security and Medicare tax owed on 92.35% of your net self-employment income.
+Calculates the 15.3% SE tax on 92.35% of net self-employment income.
+The deductible half reduces AGI on Schedule 1, Line 15.

 Form 1040-ES